We are no longer accepting SUMMER 2020 Internships.

 V381/H466 (1cr)+V380 (5 cr)

 • The highly competitive Accelerated Master’s Program grants students a unique opportunity to gain twice the experiential learning.
-AMP students must complete an internship to fulfill their undergraduate requirement and an internship to fulfill their graduate degree requirement.
+AMP students must complete 2 internships.
+One internship to fulfill their undergraduate requirement and a second internship to fulfill their graduate degree requirement.

 •For more resources on how to market the AMP degree to employers, please view our blogs here, stop by the Career Hub, Monday-Friday from 10am to 4pm for drop-in hours, or make a one-on-one appointment with one of the Career Hub Career Consultants.

-What type of Internships will not be approved?
+What type of internship will not be approved?

 Internships will not be approved if the following situation exists: